Physics-Informed Neural Networks for Joint Source and Parameter Estimation in Advection-Diffusion Equations: Numerical Results

-The loss weights are not updated in this phase.\\ \textbf{Training phase while updating the loss weights:} we train the PINN model with 20000 ADAM optimizer using the total loss \eqref{loss}.
-The neural networks parameters $\pmb{\Theta}$, as well as the loss weights $\lambda_{r}, \lambda_{b}, \lambda_{v}$ and $\lambda_{z}$ are being updated during the training.\\ \textbf{Fine tuning with L-BFGS:} the third phase consists of updating $\pmb{\Theta}$ to minimize \eqref{loss} using L-BFGS over 30000 iterations.
 We observe in the following numerical results that once again the PINNs model is able to achieve a good approximation on the velocity vector (Figure \ref{fig:3Dpredicted_VelocityX}) with an absolute error of $0$ almost everywhere in the domain except at the left boundary of the domain.
 This is because no initial or boundary conditions on the velocity have been imposed to the model and therefore, when $z=0$ the model might be learning only from the noise, resulting in an approximation with higher error at $z=0$.
 In addition, the model approximates $V_{3}=2.25e-5$ with a higher amplitude compared to $2.893518518518519e-07$ the exact value since the true value is extremely small.
 The model is still able to approximate well the solution $u$ with a MAE of $2.4e-2$ as we observe in Figure \ref{fig:3DContpredicted_Solution}, achieving at the final time $t=1.0$ an L2-error of $5.6e-3$ and a relative error of $1e-2$.
-The approximated source function, on the other hand, at the altitudes $z=0.3$ and reference altitude $z=0.5$ were well captured with slight low amplitude compared to the exact source function and this is be due to the ill-posedness.
-Furthermore, the PINN model gives a good approximation of diffusion in the xz-plane Figure \ref{fig:3Dpredicted_Diffusion}, while we do not observe good performance in approximate diffusion in the z direction once again due to the ill-posedness of the problem and the limited number of measurements locations.
+Furthermore, the PINN model gives a good approximation of diffusion in the xz-plane Figure \ref{fig:3Dpredicted_Diffusion}, while the approximation of the diffusion in the z direction $D_{3}(z)$ is inherently difficult once again owing to the ill-posedness of the problem and the scarcity in the measurements data.
+Errors arising from the approximation of $D_{3}(z)$ propagate through the model and directly affect the accuracy in the approximation of the source function as illustrated in the figure \ref{fig:3Dpredicted_ExactSource}.
+Despite that and the difficulty related to our problem, the PINN model is still able to approximate the source function with a reasonable accuracy.